Tel Aviv, Israel

 September 1 - 30, 2018

-Curated by Tami Katz-Freiman, 2017 Venice Biennial Israeli Pavilion curator
+Curated by Tami Katz-Freiman, 2017 Venice Biennial Israeli Pavilion curator, with support by the Consulate General of Israel in Miami.

 Guy Zagursky is well-known for his diverse objects and installations, using a wide spectrum of figurative and abstract images and drawing from various cultural fields - from literature to wrestling.